vuejs/v2.vuejs.org/source/api/instance-methods.md

 ## DOM Manipulation

 > All vm DOM manipulation methods work like their jQuery counterparts - except they also trigger vue.js transitions if there are any declared on vm's `$el`.
-For more details on transitions see [Using Transition Effects](/guide/transitions.html).
+For more details on transitions see [Adding Transition Effects](/guide/transitions.html).

 ### vm.$appendTo( element | selector )